 - is a Canadian Citizen, permanent resident, or person on whom refugee protection has been conferred under the Immigration and Refugee Protection Act*and;

 - is legally entitled to work according to the relevant provincial / territorial legislation and regulations.

 *Foreign students are not eligible.

 The three positions are Event Coordinator, Archival Assistant, and Communications Administrator.
 Job descriptions are below.

 The Archival Assistant will work to arrange, describe, and digitize the GVJCCA archives related to the history of the organization in the Japanese Canadian community, and assist the Board and Human Rights Committee with research.
 The Archival Assistant will also assist the Event Coordinator with special event tasks as needed, such as the GVJCCA community booth at the 2017 Powell Street Festival, the annual ‘Obon’ (cultural festival) event, and events commemorating the 75th anniversary of the internment of Japanese Canadians and the history of Japanese Canadians in Metro Vancouver.
 The Archival Assistant will also support the publication work of The Bulletin / Geppo monthly magazine.
-Must be organized, detail-oriented, self-motivated, and have very good time-management skills; good level of computer literacy; familiar with the Rules of Archival Description, preservation, and conservation; knowledge of Canadian History/Japanese Canadian History and fluency in Japanese language would be an asset, but is not required.
+Must be organized, detail-oriented, self-motivated, and have very good time-management skills; good level of computer literacy; familiar with the Rules of Archival Description, preservation, and conservation; and knowledge of Canadian History/Japanese Canadian History and fluency in Japanese language would be an asset, but is not required.